-Throughout his career, Dr. Daniel has been closely aligned with the U. T. System, earning his bachelor's, master's, and doctoral degrees in engineering from U. T. Austin before joining the faculty in 1981.
+Throughout his career, Dr. Daniel has been closely aligned with The University of Texas System, earning his bachelor's, master's, and doctoral degrees in engineering from The University of Texas at Austin before joining the faculty in 1981.
 He then moved to the University of Illinois in 1996, serving as the head of the Department of Civil Engineering, and later, as the Dean of the College of Engineering.
 He returned to Texas when appointed President of U. T. Dallas in 2005, and he served at U. T. System as Deputy Chancellor from July 1, 2015 to August 30, 2018.